JulianNorton/human-verified-ai-agent/README.md

 In a production environment, each agent would have its own unique key pair issued through a proper certificate authority, but for learning and demonstration purposes, these demo key pairs provide the simplest path to understanding the architecture.

 **⚠️ Important Note:** This is a demonstration project designed for learning and evaluation purposes.
 While the cryptographic implementations are production-ready, the key management and agent registry components are simplified for educational use.
+The keys under `showcases/examples/keys/` are example-only and must never be used in production.

 ### For Commercial AI Agent Companies